 (g) The systems analyst wants to ensure that the intranet is secure against use from outside the holiday park.
 Explain what steps he needs to take.

-(h) The systems analyst is employing a programmer to write bespoke software for the new computer-based system.

-State the benefits of this method of obtaining appropriate software.
+[3] (h) The evictome analyst is ampleying a programmer to write beautic aefficient for the new (, The systems analyst is employing a programmer to write bespoke software for the new computer-based system. (, (, computer-based system. (, computer-based system.
+State the benefits of this method of obtaining appropriate software. (, computer-based system.
+State the benefits of this method of obtaining appropriate software. (, State the benefits of this method of obtaining appropriate software. (, State the benefits of this method of obtaining appropriate software.

-For

-Examiner's Use (i) The number of participants entered for an activity must be a positive whole number less than 50.
+(i) The number of participants entered for an activity must be a positive whole number less than 50.

-For

-Examiner's Use

 Give three examples of test data that could be used for the number of participants.
 Justify your choice for each example.
 Your reasons must be different in each case.

+Example 1

+Reason

+Example 2

+Reason

-Example 1 Reason Example 2 Reason Example 3 Reason [6]
+Example 3

-system.
+Reason

+[6]

+(j) State four items that should be included in the User Guide supplied with this new system.
 For each one explain why it should be included.

-Examiner's Item 1 Reason Item 2 Reason Item 3 Reason Item 4 Reason [8]
+Item 1

+Reason

+Item 2

+Reason

+Item 3

+Reason

+Item 4

+Reason

+[8]